-* Due to realignment of the state’s English language proficiency assessment in the 2016-17 school year, data will be re-evaluated following the 2017-18 administration of the assessment.
-Only the first-time test takers who met exit criteria during year one of services are counted as meeting goals in the 16-17 year.

 Appendix B

 OMB Control No. 1894-0005 (Exp.
 03/31/2017)

 NOTICE TO ALL APPLICANTS

 The purpose of this enclosure is to inform you about a new provision in the Department of Education's General Education Provisions Act (GEPA) that applies to applicants for new grant awards under Department programs.
 This provision is Section 427 of GEPA, enacted as part of the Improving America's Schools Act of 1994 (Public Law (P.L.)
 103-382).